 -We fight for you and file suit if you are not happy with the settlement offer

-In every case, we will handle all of the legal “red tape”, but whenever a decision needs to be made that will affect the outcome of the case, we will explain the situation to you and the final choice will be up to you.
+In every case, our office in silver spring will handle all of the legal “red tape”, but whenever a decision needs to be made that will affect the outcome of the case, we will explain the situation to you and the final choice will be up to you.
 For example, we will not accept any type of settlement without your prior consent.

 The Montgomery County and Prince George’s County auto accident attorneys at DuBoff & Associates, Chartered spend every day counseling victims of car accidents and helping them work through their particular issues.
 They accomplish this in a number of ways: